MicroPasts/3D-models/README.md

 3D-models
 =========

-This repository will contain the finished 3D-models that are produced as part of the Micropasts project.
+This repository will contain the finished 3D-models that are produced as part of the MicroPasts project.
 Models are co-produced from the MicroPasts crowd-sourcing application and then rendered using the technique know as 'Structure from Motion'.
 Models are licensed under a Creative Commons By-Attribution license unless stated otherwise.

 Funded by